- Brussels Sprouts

 Lettuce is a cool-season crop that can withstand light frost and can be grown in partial shade.
 To extend the lettuce season, you can plant a crop every few weeks.
 During the cooler months, lettuce should be planted in full sun.
 Because lettuce doesn't like direct afternoon sun during the summer months, many gardeners plant it where taller plants, such as corn, shade it in the afternoon.
 Many lettuce varieties tend to bolt and get bitter when the hot summer months set in.

 Growing lettuce from seed is fairly easy.
 Lettuce seed can be directly sown into the garden when the ground can be worked in the spring.
 To get a jump-start on the lettuce season, some gardeners start lettuce seeds indoors and transplant it to the garden in the spring.
 Gurney's offers a complete line of seed-starting supplies to help gardeners start their lettuce seed indoors.
 Lettuce seed can also be planted in late summer and into fall.

 How to Plant Lettuce Seeds

 Lettuce seed should be sown very shallowly, about 1/8 to 1/4- inch deep, in loose, well-drained soil.
 Water well.
 Once the seedlings emerge, thin the plants according to the directions on the seed packet.

 When the lettuce seedlings emerge, keep the ground moist, but do not overwater.

 How to Harvest Lettuce

-Leaf lettuce can be harvested at the baby leaf stage or the mature stage.
-For a continuous harvest, called cut and come again, cut the plants above the ground, and they will re-grow in a few weeks if watered and fertilized.
-Wait until heads form to harvest butterhead, romaine and crisphead lettuce.
+After the lettuce seeds have grown, the leaf lettuce can be harvested at the baby leaf stage or the mature stage.
+For a continuous harvest, called cut and come again, cut the plants above the ground, and they will re-grow in a few weeks if watered and given the proper food and fertilizer.
+Wait until heads form to harvest butterhead, romaine, and crisphead lettuce.